vega/vega-lite/site/docs/transform.md

 Data transformations in Vega-Lite are described via either top-level transforms (the `transform` property) or [inline transforms inside `encoding`](encoding.html#inline) (`aggregate`, `bin`, `timeUnit`, and `sort`).

-When both types of transforms are specified, the top-level transforms are executed first based on the order in the array.
-Then the inline transforms are executed in this order: `bin`, `timeUnit`, `aggregate`,and `sort`.
+When both types of transforms are specified, the top-level `transform`s are executed first based on the order in the array.
+Then the inline transforms are executed in this order: `bin`, `timeUnit`, `aggregate`, and `sort`.

 ## Top-level Transform Property